jake-drysdale/phd-blog/content/blog/adversarial-drum-synthesis/index.md

 </figure>

-Interpolating between Kick A and Snare B.
+Interpolating between Kick A and Kick B.

 <figure>
     <figcaption>Kick A</figcaption>